McLean Hospital 115 Mill Street Belmont, MA 02478

-Currently, approximately 40 percent of the 135 patients admitted monthly for detoxification and stabilization at McLean have a current opioid use disorder.
-Approximately 25-30 percent of these adults are women, and 65 percent have had a previous substance-related hospitalization.
+Currently, approximately 40% of the 135 patients admitted monthly for detoxification and stabilization at McLean have a current opioid use disorder.
+Approximately 25-30% of these adults are women, and 65% have had a previous substance-related hospitalization.
 The division also enrolls approximately 120 patients with opioid use disorder per year to its ambulatory clinic.
 Medical therapies generally take two forms.
 Antagonist treatment, such as extended-release naltrexone, works by blocking the effects of opiates.
 Agonist treatment, most commonly buprenorphine, replaces the shorter-acting opiate the patient is addicted to with a longer-acting, less-addictive opiate that reduces craving and enables patients to function effectively.
 Long-acting methadone is another form of agonist treatment.

 “Many studies have shown that people do significantly better when they are on medication for opioid use disorder than when they are not treated with medication,” said Weiss.

 Medications are combined with a strong psychosocial treatment component, which includes treatments that were developed by researchers in the Substance Use Disorder Division.
 These McLean-developed treatments include integrated group therapy for patients with co-occurring mood disorders, a women’s recovery group, and individual therapy for people with coexisting opioid use disorders and anxiety disorders.